Can Clean Houses Get Roaches?

 Can You Get Sick from Roaches in Your House?

-If roaches are in your house they can cause allergens and trigger asthma in your and your family.
-They are also known to carry Entamoeba histolytica, poliomyelitis virus, and Salmonella typhimurium.
+If roaches are in your house, they can cause allergens and trigger asthma in you or your family members.

 How Do You Get Rid of Roaches Permanently?